Sahra Wagenknecht Alliance: China

 The party is described as pro-China.
 The BSW also strongly supports the economic and industrial policies of the Chinese Communist Party, describing them as "an exemplary model for how to manage a national economy".
 The BSW strongly criticises the involvement of German troops in the South China Sea, opposing proposals to deploy ships there and calling for negotiations instead.

 European Union and globalisation

-The party is highly sceptical of globalisation and European integration, criticizing the European Union as vulnerable to lobbying, undemocratic in its decision-making system, and economically unfair to the lower classes.
+The party is highly sceptical of globalisation and European integration, criticising the European Union as vulnerable to lobbying, undemocratic in its decision-making system, and economically unfair to the lower classes.
 The BSW advocates greater national sovereignty and denounces European federalism, with Wagenknecht stating: "The call for 'an end to the nation-state' is ultimately a call for 'an end to democracy and the welfare state'."
 The party opposes the EU "not only because the EU is fundamentally anti-democratic and prone to oligarchic capture, but because it cannot be otherwise, given that today the nation-state remains the main source of people's collective identity and sense of belonging, and therefore the only territorial institution (or at least the largest) through which it is possible to organise democracy and achieve social balance."